 What do you think of when you hear “Iwate prefecture”?
-It is a prefecture located in the Tohoku region in Japan, and is famous for Wanko-soba, a local food which originates from Iwate and is now widely famous throughout the country.
-It is also known for the Chuson-ji Temple, which has a luxurious gold pavilion designated as the UNESCO World Heritage Site.
+It is a prefecture located in the northern Tohoku region in Japan, and is famous for Wanko-soba, a delicious local food that is now eaten throughout the country.
+Iwate is a large prefecture known for its untouched rich nature characterized by Iwate’s mountains and the Pacific Ocean on the east side.
+The prefectural capital city is Morioka, home to the ruins of the the Morioka Castle and a famous cherry blossom and fall color spot.
+Iwate also known for the Chuson-ji Temple, which has a luxurious gold pavilion designated as the UNESCO World Heritage Site.
 And there are many more highlights than what we can introduce here!
 In this article, we will focus on the places to visit in Iwate and introduce some local foods that you shouldn’t miss!

 1. Chuson-ji Temple

-Chuson-ji Temple is a Tendai Sect Buddhist temple that is said to be originally founded by Ennin, a virtuous priest from the Hiei-zan Enryaku-ji which is the head temple of Tendai sect in Shiga prefecture in 850.
+Chuson-ji Temple is a Tendai Sect Buddhist temple located in the northern part of Iwate.
+The temple is said to be originally founded by Ennin, a virtuous priest from the Hieizan Enryakuji which is the head temple of Tendai sect in Shiga prefecture in 850.

 In the early 12th century, Oshu-Fujiwara-shi (also known as The northern Fujiwara), a noble family that ruled the Tohoku region started to construct the main buildings in order to console the spirits of people who lost their lives during the civil wars occurring repeatedly in 11th century.